paperjs/paper.js/README.md

 when a new release occurs.

-As of version `0.9.26`, the `dist` folder is excluded on all branches, and the building is now part of the `npm publish` process by way of the `prepublish` script.
+As of version `0.9.26`, the `dist` folder is excluded on all branches, and the building is now part of the `yarn publish` process by way of the `prepublish` script.

 We also offer prebuilt versions of the latest state of the `develop` branch on